SinusBot/scripting-docs/README.md

 ## Introduction

-Check out our guide in the [SinusBot Documentation](https://sinusbot.github.io/docs/scripts/) for explanations on how to get started.
+Please check out our guide in the [SinusBot Documentation](https://sinusbot.github.io/docs/scripts/) for explanations on how to get started.

 ## IntelliSense